 A quality French partner means a streamlined workflow.
 Every link in the chain is well-oiled: staff are available, competence is ensured, certification is in place and all of this saves you time.

-Your French partner’s local contacts also have their role to play: agents spread out in strategical logistical locations in the country will find solutions quickly.
+Your French partner’s local agencies also have their role to play: agents spread out in strategical logistical locations in the country will find solutions quickly.
 For example, a “dangerous” package has been refused because the sender’s label in incomplete: our onsite agent acts immediately, informs the client, changes the label if required and in less than 2 hours the package is ready to send-on again.

 The perfect freight forwarder in France is the one who brings you solutions and makes your life easier.